-In June 2016 all six Gulf Cooperation Council (GCC) Member States — Saudi Arabia, the United Arab Emirates (UAE), Bahrain, Oman, Kuwait, and Qatar — signed the Common VAT Agreement.
+Back in June 2016, all six Gulf Cooperation Council (GCC) member states signed the Common VAT Agreement.
 It was agreed that each GCC Member State would introduce a VAT system at a rate of 5%.

 As VAT has been introduced from scratch every supply of a good or a service provided in the course of business are in scope.
 This is not a specific law targeting foreign suppliers of digital services.
 However, the result is the same, non-resident digital service suppliers, with sales in the GCC Territory that introduce a VAT system, must register, collect VAT, and remit it to the relevant tax authority.

 So, what has happened with VAT in the GCC?